brodie1999/Spotify-Clone/README.txt

     When changing our models in the future we simply will update them using the same method in step 4.

 Step 2.
-Implement Authentication & Authorization
+Implement Authentication & Authorization (Login & registration)

-    Create a user login, logout & registration page.
+    2.1 - Create a user login, logout & registration page
+        TASKS:
+            1. In this section, using "/auth/routes" this will house our login and registration functionality (WORKING)
+            2. Once this is done, I will connect the backend to the frontend with our temporary frontend design (LOADING...)
-    This will include passwords that are hashed when

-Endpoints: POST /auth/register, POST /auth/login.
+    2.2 - This will include passwords that are hashed when created (COMPLETE) 2.3 - Include endpoints: POST /auth/register, POST /auth/login (WiP) 2.4 - Issue JWTs with Python-jose.
+(Json Web Tokens) (COMPLETE) 2.5 - Protect our Routes (STBD)

-Passwords hashed with bcrypt (passlib).

-Issue JWTs with python-jose.

-Protect Your Routes

-Create a get_current_user dependency that reads the Authorization: Bearer <token> header.

-Apply Depends(get_current_user) to any endpoint that needs an authenticated user.
+    2.6 - create a get_current_user dependency that reads the Authorization: Bearer <token> header.
+(STBD) 2.7 - Apply Depends(get_curren_user) to any endpoint that needs an authenticated user (STBD)

 3. CRUD Endpoints for Core Resources
 Songs